 Plans of Action/Goal Setting.
 Our Certified Recovery Support Specialist works one-on-one with our survivors to set a plan of action and checks in with them weekly to congratulate them or adjust goals and continue to move them forward.

 Wardrobes.
 We obtained clothing in styles they could be proud to wear continuing to lift their self-esteem.

 Christmas.
 Brought Christmas to Colorado City for the first time as it has been outlawed there for many decades.
 We gave Christmas trees to 40 mothers and provided gifts for hundreds of children.

-We purchased and mailed individual Christmas presents to over 60 of our MMAD youths, living around the States and Canada.
-Most were given presents for the first time in their lives.
+Each year we purchase and mail individual Christmas presents to over 60 of our MMAD youths, living around the States and Canada.
+Many are given a present for the first time in their lives.

 United Families.
 After many families were torn apart under the rule of Warren Jeffs, we helped contact loved ones and reunite them.

 Fourth of July.
 We participated in an unprecedented holiday celebration in Colorado City and brought “Lost Boys” back for the first time in many years to reunite with loved ones and experience the changes going on in their old community where they had once been thrown out of and banished from.